20 Hours ECE for ECE services

 Eligibility

-All 3, 4 and 5-year-old children enrolled at an ECE service or kōhanga reo that offers 20 Hours ECE are eligible to receive the funding.
+All 3, 4 and 5-year-old children enrolled at an ECE service or kōhanga reo that offers 20 Hours ECE are eligible.

 • Entitlement begins at age 3 and ends when attendance at school starts.

-• The final day that can be claimed as 20 Hours ECE is the day before a child’s 6th birthday.
+• The final day that can be claimed as 20 Hours ECE is the day before a child’s 6th birthday or the child’s last day of attendance at an early learning service – whichever comes first.

 Parents need to have signed the 20 Hours ECE attestation on their child’s enrolment form before it can be claimed.
 It cannot be claimed retrospectively.